aeon-toolkit/aeon/README.md

 **Time series machine learning, built by the researchers behind the algorithms.**

 `aeon` is a scikit-learn compatible Python library for learning from time series.
-It covers classification, regression, clustering, forecasting, anomaly detection, distance functions, segmentation, similarity search, transformations and benchmarking.
+It covers classification, regression, clustering, forecasting, anomaly detection, distances, segmentation, similarity search, transformations and benchmarking.

 Many implementations in `aeon` are contributed and maintained by the researchers who developed the original methods.
-This includes a range of modern and state-of-the-art models, including deep learning approaches for forecasting, classification, regression, and clustering.
+These include state-of-the-art models for forecasting, classification, regression, and clustering, including deep learning approaches.

 [Documentation](https://www.aeon-toolkit.org/) ·
 [Examples](https://www.aeon-toolkit.org/en/stable/examples.html) ·